openstack/charm-barbican-softhsm/README.md

 Barbican communicates with HSM devices via a local (to Barbican) PKCS11 library.
 Thus an HSM plugin needs to be local to the unit that a Barbican is installed on, and so a plugin charm is subordinate to the Barbican charm.
-A plugin provides the barbican-hsm-plugin interface that provides sufficient details to the Barbican charm to be able to configure barbican to access the HSM's PKCS11 libary.
+A plugin provides the barbican-hsm interface that provides sufficient details to the Barbican charm to be able to configure barbican to access the HSM's PKCS11 libary.

-The barbican-hsm-plugin interface transfers `login`, `slot_id` and `library_path` parameters to the Barbican charm, which uses them to configure Barbican to access the PKCS11 compliant library of the HSM.
+The barbican-hsm interface transfers `login`, `slot_id` and `library_path` parameters to the Barbican charm, which uses them to configure Barbican to access the PKCS11 compliant library of the HSM.